 The Grand Tour of Switzerland promises surreal mountain landscapes.
 Iconic peaks such as the Monte Rosa, the Eiger, and the Matterhorn are on your route, but there is more.
 The charming villages of cities are an inspiration for many tourist’s travel itineraries.
 Let’s start in Bern, the medieval capital of Switzerland, with stunning views of the river Aare or the Alps in the distance.
 Hidden in this mountainous landscape of the Alps lies Luzern, as a gateway to the center of Switzerland.
 The fresco-covered houses are lined alongside the car-free streets of the historic center.
 St Moritz is winter holiday resort that has lured celebrities for decades.
 But even in summer, this city has plenty to offer for tourists.
 It is the finishing point of one of the most scenic train trips in the world: the Glacier Express.
 If you talk about mountaineering history, the Eiger will be mentioned one way or another.
 The charming village of Interlaken is the base for hundreds of mountaineers taking their chances on the notorious North Face of the Eiger.
 Best to be seen from one of the many terraces in the village center.

 Whether you like impressive alpine passes, picturesque villages or the cultural aspect of traveling, the Grand Tour of Switzerland offers scenic routes for all types of travelers.
 The route alongside Lake Thun offers some of the best views of the Bernese Alps while the route from Ardon to Saillon takes you through the Valais region.
 This is where the wine culture is an important part of the daily life.
 Vineyards are flourishing on the rocky faces and making a stop at a wine farm is an absolute must.
-The alpine feeling really comes to live when you pass the Tremola, the historic pass snaking around hairpin bends featured in the James Bond movie Goldfinger.
+The alpine feeling really comes to life when you pass the Tremola, the historic pass snaking around hairpin bends featured in the James Bond movie Goldfinger.